x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/disclaimers-signatures-footers-or-headers.md

 # Organization-wide message disclaimers, signatures, footers, or headers in Exchange Online

-You can add an HTML or plain text legal disclaimer, disclosure statement, signature, or other information to the top or bottom of email messages that enter or leave your organization.
+In Exchange Online organizations or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, you can add an HTML or plain text legal disclaimer, disclosure statement, signature, or other information to the top or bottom of email messages that enter or leave your organization.
 To do this, you create a mail flow rule (also known as a transport rule) that adds the required information to messages.

 **Notes**: